kelidon/anakonProject/README.md

 ##  About

-An extraordinary designed web application created in a cloce collaboration with the customer, enriched with interactive flutter animations.
+An extraordinary designed web application developed in a close collaboration with the customer, enriched with interactive animations of navigation and acquaintance.

 Dev tools:
   * BLoC Pattern